 Located at 120-01 Roosevelt Ave, Queens, NY 11368, CitiField is home to the New York Mets.
 Built in 2009, the ballfield was constructed directly across from beloved Shea Stadium which was deconstructed in late 2008.
 The new ballpark brought luxurious comfort and amenities to the Mets games that the older Shea Stadium just wasn’t able to provide.

-4 Things You Need to Know About Citifield Before Baseball Season Gets Into Full Swing!
+4 Things You Need to Know About Citifield During Baseball Season

 1. Public Transportation Will Get You To The Game